10 Apr Got Stinky Feet? We Can Help!

-Lets get sweaty…
+Let’s get sweaty…

 Humans have over 250,000 sweat glands in their feet so don’t be embarrassed that your feet get sweaty!
 Turn up the heat and add exercise into the mix and the glands in your feet are working overtime trying to keep you cool.
 Everyone produces different amounts of sweat from different parts of their body.
-At different times in our lives we can expect to be extra sweaty too.
+At different times in our lives, we can expect to be extra sweaty too.
 Sweat alone is not the bad guy, it is all the side effects we worry about.
 Slipping and sliding around in our shoes can form blisters.
-Bacteria and fungus can prosper in damp conditions.
+Bacteria and fungi can prosper in damp conditions.
 What a haven for infection!
 Here is a list of things that might make you sweaty:

 - Hormones: Teenagers, pregnant ladies, pre-menopausal/menopausal women, sorry it’s a sweaty time for you.

-- Genetics- thanks mum and dad.
+- Genetics- thanks, Mum and Dad.

-- Diet: of course it is all of the good stuff like alcohol, coffee, garlic/onions, spicy food and fizzy drinks that could be contributing.
+- Diet: of course, it is all of the good stuff like alcohol, coffee, garlic/onions, spicy food, and fizzy drinks that could be contributing.
 Don’t have too much of a good thing.

 - Exercise: Goes without saying really.
-Heart rate rises, sweat increases.
+Heart rate rises sweat increases.

 - Hyperhydrosis: Some unlucky people have a condition called Hyperhydrosis which according to the Mayo Clinic, “is abnormally excessive sweating that’s not necessarily related to heat or exercise.”
 Hyperhidrosis could be a side effect of certain medications or a symptom of more serious health conditions (i.e. diabetes, cancer, heart failure)